-- Period Covered File a 1997 Wisconsin return for calendar year 1997 and fiscal years that begin in 1997.
-For a fiscal year or short taxable year, fill in the taxable year beginning and ending dates in the taxable year space at the top of the form. - Name and Address If the front cover of your booklet has a mailing label with the partnership's name and address, remove the label and place it in this area.
+■ Period Covered - File a 1998 Wisconsin return for calendar year 1998 and fiscal years that begin in 1998.
+For a fiscal year or short taxable year, fill in the taxable year beginning and ending dates in the taxable year space at the top of the form.

+■ Name and Address - If the front cover of your booklet has a mailing label with the partnership's name and address, remove the label and place it in this area.
 Make any necessary corrections on the label.
-If you didn't receive a booklet with a label, print or type the partnership's name and address. - A, B, and C. Identifying Numbers Enter the partnership's federal employer identification number (EIN), Wisconsin seller's permit, use tax, or consumer's use tax number, and Wisconsin employer identification (withholding) number. - D and H. Contact Person Enter the name and telephone number of the person the department should contact with any questions regarding this return. - E. Amended Return Check the box if this is an amended return. - F. Partnership Terminated Check the box if the partnership terminated during the taxable year. - G. Request for 1998 Forms Check the box if you want the department to send you 1998 partnership forms.
+If you didn't receive a booklet with a label, print or type the partnership's name and address.

+■ A, B, and C. Identifying Numbers - Enter the partnership's federal employer identification number (EIN), Wisconsin seller's permit, use tax, or consumer's use tax number, and Wisconsin employer identification (withholding) number.

+■ D and H. Contact Person - Enter the name and telephone number of the person the department should contact with any questions regarding this return.

+• E. Amended Return - Check the box if this is an amended return.

+• F. Partnership Terminated - Check the box if the partnership terminated during the taxable year.

+■ G. Request for 1999 Forms - Check the box if you want the department to send you 1999 partnership forms.

+■ I. Check the box indicating which type of entity is filing this return.
+If your entity is not one of the types listed, check the "Other" box and indicate the type of entity.

 IMPORTANT - The Wisconsin partnership law is based on the federal Internal Revenue Code.
-However, Wisconsin income must be figured using the Internal Revenue Code as amended to December 31, 1996, and as amended by the federal Balanced Budget Act of 1997 (P.L.
-105-34).
+However, Wisconsin income must be figured using the Internal Revenue Code as amended to December 31, 1997.

-Other federal law changes enacted after December 31, 1996, generally won't apply for Wisconsin purposes unless subsequently adopted by the Wisconsin Legislature, except for depreciation and amortization as noted below.
+Federal law changes enacted after December 31, 1997, generally won't apply for Wisconsin purposes unless subsequently adopted by the Wisconsin Legislature, except for depreciation and amortization as noted below.

-For assets placed in service in 1997, you may compute depreciation or amortization under the same method as for federal purposes.
-Otherwise, compute depreciation under the Internal Revenue Code as amended to December 31, 1996, for property placed in service before August 6, 1997, and under the Internal Revenue Code as amended to August 5, 1997, for property placed in service on or after August 6, 1997.
+For assets placed in service in 1998, you may compute depreciation or amortization under the same method as for federal purposes, rather than under the Internal Revenue Code as amended to December 31, 1997.